okdistribute/dat-manager/readme.md

 # dat-manager

-Deploy dats with a single endpoint.
+Create, remove, and list deployed dats with a single REST endpoint.

+## Built-in routes

 ### GET /